-Our Supply Chain Performance Management (SCPM) program, which we launched in 2017, is the key tool we use to rapidly scale up our sustainability performance (carbon footprint associated to transport operations).
-The SCPM program provides allows a thorough validation and measure of our supply-chain performance data and quickly prototype new metrics.
+In addition, we continued to use our Supply Chain Performance Management program, launched in 2017, to rapidly scale up our sustainability performance.
+This key tool provides a visual snapshot of our supply chain sustainability performance, as well as other business metrics, enabling us to thoroughly measure, validate, and analyze critical performance data and quickly prototype new metrics.